Colmea/AR.Drone/README.md

 - Build AR.Drone solution with MonoDevelop, VS2010 or VS2012.

+## Kinect Usage

+The solution includes WPF application - AR.Drone.Kinect, wich let you control your AR Drone with your Kinect.
+Plug your Kinect before run application.
+Then wait for speech synthetizer initialization.

+/!\ *Stay far away from AR Drone when running application, especially if you're inside.
+Otherwise, voice commands are not detected due to noise* /!\

+### Kinect voice commands

+To control your AR Drone with voice commands, say "DRONE" to enable voice command +before each command+ (protection for misunderstood words).

+Here is a list of available commands:
+- *"Take off"* : To enable drone and take off.
+- *"Stop"* : To disable drone and land.

 ## Usage

 The solution includes Winform application - AR.Drone.WinApp, it provides minimalistic interface